RaedNine8/generic_filter_api/README.md

 - Route conflict on `/api/filterx/...`: change `backend.api_prefix` or remove the conflicting host route.
 - Angular icons appear as empty circles: restart `npm start`; `angular.json` must include `node_modules/primeicons/primeicons.css`.
 - Frontend API calls fail: confirm the backend is running and `proxy.conf.cjs` targets the correct backend URL.

-## Can this README include GIFs?

-Not automatically.
-The commands above are text-first so they work on every OS and in CI.
-If you want terminal GIFs later, record them locally with a tool such as VHS or asciinema, then add the generated media under a docs/assets folder.

 ## Full CLI reference